 - have used corticosteroid medications for prolonged periods of time

-Because your eyes are numb, you will feel no pain during the procedure.
 Tonometry is extremely safe.
-However, there is a very small risk that the cornea could be scratched when the tonometer touches the eye.
-Even if this happens, however, it will normally heal itself within a few days.
+However, there’s a very small risk that your cornea could be scratched when the tonometer touches your eye.
+However, even if this happens, your eye will normally heal itself within a few days.

-Your doctor will discuss treatment options with you if he or she diagnoses you with glaucoma.
+Your doctor will discuss treatment options with you if they diagnose you with glaucoma or pre-glaucoma.